Entering the EU financial market: a regulatory guide for non-EU firms

 The AI Act, Regulation (EU) 2024/1689, introduces risk-based requirements for AI systems placed on the EU market or used in the EU.
 It applies to providers and deployers of AI systems regardless of where they are established.
 For non-EU financial firms, the implication is that if AI systems are used in connection with EU clients or EU operations, the AI Act’s requirements may apply.

 The AI Act classifies AI systems used for creditworthiness assessment and credit scoring as high-risk.
 AI systems used in insurance risk assessment and pricing are also classified as high-risk.
 For financial firms, this means that AI systems used in client-facing credit or insurance decisions, or in trading and risk management systems that meet the high-risk classification criteria, are subject to requirements including conformity assessment, technical documentation, human oversight measures, and registration in the EU database.
-The provisions for high-risk AI systems applied from 2 August 2026.
+The provisions for high-risk AI systems apply from 2 August 2026.
 Non-EU firms deploying AI in EU financial services contexts need to have assessed their AI systems against the high-risk classification criteria in advance of that date.

 Regulatory monitoring once you are operating